I Love This New Kosas Foundation, But It's Complicated

 In my experience, I will still do my morning skin-care routine, vitamin C and hyaluronic acid serums followed by moisturizer, then I go in with Kosas concealer under my eyes and a pump of the new foundation (I wear shade 190, light medium with neutral yellow undertones), on the back of my hand, and then all over my face.
 The result is brighter skin that's close to pore-less.
 It's really all that I want and need in a foundation.
 I recently tried the Charlotte Tilbury foundation, and I prefer this one; it's more lightweight and has an SPF.

-It would be perfect, but there's always space for upgrades: In this case, the shade range could be more varied.
+On the point of shade range: The grid of 36 swatches shows a slight lack of nuance in the darker skin tones.
+Or, greater nuance within the lighter shades.
+But Yaitanes informed me that she worked with makeup artists Alana Wright and Nia Joy from Black Beauty Roster, a community committed to diversifying professional representation in the beauty industry, to ensure the range of foundation shades is inclusive.
 It's an improvement, for sure.
 Kosas faced criticism a few years ago when the Tinted Face Oil launched with ten "fluid" shades (they've since expanded to 16).
-Comparatively, this Skin-Improving Foundation has 36 shades right out the gate.
-The flag is that there's not a whole not of nuance in the undertones of the deep shades.
-Or, there seems to be a lot more nuance within the lighter shades.

-Of course, it's a brand-new foundation, so we can't predict how it will be received.
-I will say, I'm thrilled I was able to find my perfect shade and undertone.
-Foundation matching is a pain — that's universal — but it's worth it for an everyday foundation that makes you feel confident in your skin.
+Of course, it's a brand-new foundation, so we can't predict how it will be received across the board.
+I will say, early reviews are rave, and I'm thrilled I was able to find my perfect shade and undertone.
+Foundation matching is a pain — that's universal — but it's worth it for your everyday foundation.
+Mine happens to match my concealer.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.